 Lenore Tawney was a textile sculptor who was not just a part of the fiber art movement but who became one of the greatest fiber artists of all time.
 She was a weaver who boldly transformed a traditionally female craft into fine art.
 She made hanging sculptures out of thousands of threads woven to form textured tapestries, airy nets, and totemic forms.
 Her tapestries hung freely in space, and she created suspended woven sculptures that curved and swayed.
-She called her work “woven forms,” and they were the earliest forms of modern fiber art.
+She called her work “woven forms,” and they were the earliest form of modern fiber art.

 Lenore Tawney was born into an Irish Catholic family in Ohio.
 Her mother taught her how to sew and embroider, but her decorative additions to school uniforms were not approved of by the nuns in her convent school.
 When she was twenty, she left Ohio for Chicago and began taking classes at the Art Institute of Chicago.
 She worked as a proofreader for a publisher and stayed with the company for fifteen years.
 Her involvement with text would resurface in her art when she began using the pages of old books in collages, assemblages, sculptures, and tapestries.